guru-desh/CopyCat-Docker/README.md

 # CopyCat-Docker

-A repo that contains instructions to create the environment for the CopyCat Project
+A repo that contains instructions to create the environment for the CopyCat Projec